MelvinMathew9/acme-widget-co/README.md

 - Rounding and totals:
   - The `Basket#total` method returns a numeric `BigDecimal` and the sample script formats the number for display.
   - Final total rounding uses BigDecimal half-down tie-breaking (i.e. `.round(2, BigDecimal::ROUND_HALF_DOWN)`) so 54.375 -> 54.37 and 54.376 -> 54.38.
-Notes on formatting and display
+- Notes on formatting and display:
   - `Basket#total` returns a `BigDecimal` so callers can choose how to format/localize it.
 The example script `lib/main.rb` formats using `format('%.2f', total)`.
   - This keeps presentation separate from business logic and avoids coupling rounding/formatting decisions to calculation.

 ## Methods